115 S McCormick St

 (SE corner of McCormick & Gurley.
 Just south of Gurley.
 North of Beach Ave)

 The City of Prescott, Arizona covers just over 45 square miles and serves as the county seat of Yavapai County.
-As of the 2010 Census, Prescott had 39,843 year around residents.
+As of the 2010 Census, Prescott had 39,843 year-round residents.

 In 1864 Prescott was designated as the capital of the Arizona Territory, replacing the temporary capital at Fort Whipple.
 The Territorial Capital was moved to Tucson in 1867.
 Prescott again became the Territorial Capital in 1877, until Phoenix became the capital in 1889.

 The original site for the town of Prescott was selected by the Territorial Governor at the time, Governor John Noble Goodwin.
 Prescott was to serve as the Territorial Capital from 1864 to 1867 and then again from 1877 to 1889.
 The town was named in honor of historian William H. Prescott and was officially incorporated in 1881.